 Even though the messages you move to Personal Folders are no longer counted in the size of your mailbox, the Personal Folders file (outlook.pst) is stored on your local hard drive and is not accessible remotely.
-You should also backup this file to prevent losing these Outlook items if your computer goes down or is updated.
-If you are running a standalone version of Outlook your email, calendar, tasks, and notes are all stored in the outlook.pst file which has a size limit of 50GB (Outlook 2010 & 2013).
+You should also back up this file to prevent losing these Outlook items if your computer goes down or is updated.
+If you are running a standalone version of Outlook, your email, calendar, tasks, and notes are all stored in the outlook.pst file (or .ost file-offline), which has a size limit of 50GB (Outlook 2021, 2019, & 2016).

 Setup your archive preferences under the Info > Cleanup Tools > Archive option.
 The archive.pst file can be created and updated at any location you specify, usually your local hard drive.
 Archived items are removed from your Outlook mailbox size and moved to the archive file based on the settings you determine.
 Just as with the Personal Folders file, your archived items are not accessible remotely; the file should be backed up on a regular basis.

-Attachments in email messages are responsible for a bulk of the space used in your Outlook mailbox size.
-Depending on the email communication, one option is to save the attachment and then to remove the attachment from the original message.
+Attachments in email messages are responsible for the bulk of the space used in your Outlook mailbox.
+Depending on the email communication, one option is to save the attachment and then remove the attachment from the original message.
 This requires extra steps yet may help slim down the size of your Outlook mailbox:

 Note: This tip only applies to Outlook running on a stand-alone computer.

 If you delete items from an Outlook Data File (.pst), the file is automatically compacted in the background when you’re not using your computer and Outlook is running.
 You can also manually start the compact command immediately.
-It might take several minutes to compact an Outlook Data File (.pst).
+It will likely take several minutes to compact an Outlook Data File (.pst).

 NOTE: You do not have to exit Outlook after you compact an Outlook Data File (.pst) file.